Parth-Sarathi-Dixit/data-preprocessing/README.md

 # data-preprocessing
-Data preprocessing of a dataset of 50 startups
+Data preprocessing of a dataset of 50 startups and model of phone dataset